Enhanced six operations and base change theorem for higher Artin stacks: Summary and complements for torsion coefficients

-For (2), we may assume $X$ is an affine scheme.
+For (3), we may assume $X$ is an affine scheme.
 The assertion is then trivial. \end{proof}

 To state the results for the other operations, we work in a relative setting.
-Let $\sS$ be an $\sf{L}$-coprime higher Artin stack.
-Assume that there exists an atlas $S\to \sS$, where $S$ is a coproduct of Noetherian quasi-excellent\footnote{Recall from \cite[2.10]{Raynaud} that a ring is \emph{quasi-excellent} if it is Noetherian and satisfies conditions (2), (3) of \cite[7.8.2]{EGAIV}.
-A Noetherian scheme is \emph{quasi-excellent} if it admits a Zariski open cover by spectra of quasi-excellent rings.} schemes and regular schemes of dimension $\le 1$.
-We denote by $\Chpars\subseteq \Chpar{}_{/\sS}$ the full subcategory spanned by morphisms $X\to \sS$ locally of finite type.
+Let $\dS$ be a $\Box$-coprime higher Artin stack.
+Assume that there exists an atlas $S\to \dS$, where $S$ is a coproduct of Noetherian quasi-excellent schemes\footnote{Recall from \cite{TG}*{Expos\'{e} I, D\'{e}finition 2.10} that a ring is \emph{quasi-excellent} if it is Noetherian and satisfies conditions (2), (3) of \cite{EGAIV}*{D\'{e}finition 7.8.2}.
+A Noetherian scheme is \emph{quasi-excellent} if it admits a Zariski open cover by spectra of quasi-excellent rings.} and regular schemes of dimension $\le 1$.
+We denote by $\Chplft{\dS}\subseteq\Chpar{}_{/\dS}$ the full subcategory spanned by morphisms $X\to \dS$ locally of finite type.